Sustainable Design for Healthcare

 Environmentally sustainable healthcare operations create a culture of wellbeing.

-Heightened environmental awareness, public concerns about sustainable development, stringent environmental protection laws and the realities of climate change are altering the way healthcare providers operate, adding to their specific industry challenges such as stretched financial resources, an aging population or the need to provide evermore sophisticated clinical care.
+Heightened environmental awareness, public concerns about sustainable development, stringent environmental protection laws and the realities of climate change are altering the way healthcare providers operate.
+In addition, there is a growing awareness of the therapeutic benefits of good hospital design which can positively influence clinical outcomes, patient satisfaction and the performance of staff.
 Governments around the world impose strict sustainability requirements on healthcare buildings, but many providers elect to exceed regulatory requirements, aware that, through the integration of environmentally sustainable operations, they can cut their energy costs while creating a culture of nurturing and commitment for the wellbeing of both patients and hospital staff.

 Exemplars of Sustainable Design for Healthcare